camel-ai/crab/docs/visual_actions_comparison.md

 - Enhanced box filtering with OCR awareness
 - Confidence-based classification

-While the legacy approach still has some unique capabilities (multi-image processing, general object detection), the YOLO-based approach provides a more efficient and specialized solution for GUI automation tasks.
+While the legacy approach still has some unique capabilities (multi-image processing, general object detection), the OmniParser Detection provides a more efficient and specialized solution for GUI automation tasks.
 Future improvements will focus on adding multi-image support and enhancing semantic understanding using OmniParser's capabilities.